-Years ago, somebody asked me about my most important piece of tech and was surprised when I said it was my Synology NAS server—the DS410, to be specific—and not the iPhone 5 I was holding.
+Years ago, somebody asked me about my most important piece of tech and was surprised when I said it was my NAS server—the Synology DS410, to be specific—and not the iPhone I was holding.

 That was true then.
-And it's even more so now.
-In fact, with the benefits of hindsight and real-world usage, I'm also more confident that nobody beats Synology in network-attached storage.
+And it’s even more so now.
+In fact, with the benefits of hindsight and real-world usage, I’m also more confident that my NAS server is the best among my gadgets.

-But if you want to get the most out of network storage, I'd recommend Synology.
-And that's true for both home and business users.
+However, if you want to get the most out of network storage, I’d still recommend Synology for both home and business users.
+Synology’s Hybrid RAID (SHR)—a proprietary, flexible RAID configuration—alone makes its servers superior to those from other vendors.
+And it’s the least interesting thing about this brand.

 With that, let’s start with the naming of Synology’s servers.